 If you violate the law while operating a motor vehicle, you can receive a civil citation for an infraction or you can be charged with a crime.
-Although most criminal traffic offenses are charged as a misdemeanor, some traffic crimes are charged as a felony.
+Although most criminal traffic offenses are charged as a misdemeanor, some criminal traffic offenses are charged as a felony.

 A criminal traffic offense is a violation that may subject a defendant, upon conviction, to incarceration.
 Criminal traffic offenses require a court appearance and can carry penalties including fines, court costs, and the possibility of probation, and/or incarceration.